Skip to main content

 VA Horizon

 Estimates only.
 Actual costs vary by state, role, and benefits package.
-The VA Horizon flat monthly rate includes the dialer seat, CRM access, QA scorecards, and replacement guarantee.
+VA Horizon's per-lead price includes the dialer seat, CRM access, QA scorecards, and replacement guarantee.

 Why an in-house $55k cold caller actually costs $90k